Prayer Mysteries

 He continues his tirade against praying for wrong things or with wrong motives:

-James 4:4 You adulterous people, don’t you know that friendship with the world is hatred toward God?
-Anyone who chooses to be a friend of the world becomes an enemy of God.
+James 4:4 You adulterers and adulteresses, don’t you know that friendship with the world is hostility toward God?
+Whoever therefore wants to be a friend of the world makes himself an enemy of God

 The next verse initially seems strange: